Technical support for on-premises or cloud products

 If you need to associate your support contract, expand "Do you need to purchase or add more support plans" and select the Add Contract button to enter your Access ID and Contract ID.
 Expand the Would you like to see unavailable support plans?" section to see Partner Signature information.
 You will only see Partner Support displayed here if the contracts have expired, you have no incidents remaining or you selected an old on-premises product (see Microsoft Product Support (On-premises) above)

-Gold or Silver competency partners can use Signature Cloud Support for technical support on cloud products.
+Gold or Silver competency partners can use MPN benefit Signature Cloud Support for technical support requests for cloud products only.
 Action Pack partners are not eligible for Signature Cloud Support unless they earn a competency.

 You will need the Access ID and Contract ID the first time you use the benefit for Azure, Dynamics 365, and other cloud products (exception Microsoft 365).
 The benefits are associated to your user account until they expire or there are no more support incidents remaining.

 When using the using the Azure portal.
-If your support contract is already associated with the account, you will see an error message "Access ID is already associated …" when you add the Access ID and Contract ID. see below
+If your support contract is already associated with the account and you attempt to add the same support contract again.
+You will see an error message "Access ID is already associated …" when you add the Access ID and Contract ID. see below

 CSP partners creating Azure requests may use the "Cloud Solution Provider" support plan without adding a support contract.